KIPAC/Physics89L/docs/setup.md

 ## Running these notebooks on your computer

-To run these notebooks you are going to install 3 things on your computer.
-Depending on the type of computer you have, the details are going to differ a bit, so we are just going to refer you to online installation guides.
+To run these notebooks you are going to install some software on your computer.
+Depending on the type of computer you have, and how tech-savy your are, the details are going to differ a bit, so we are just going to refer you to online installation guides.

+Don't worry if you get stuck or have problems installing the software.
+We will have some time during the first week to help you get set up.
+You won't really need the software until the second week, and you can actually run the notebooks on the cloud (though we strongly recommend you run them on your own computer).

 You will need: